Vallyah/Noobs-Engine/doc/start_working.md

 Function main is in the `source/main.cpp`.

-If you want to add an file, add it to `source/CMakeLists.txt` into *SRCS* variable, then it will be compiled to exampleApp target.
+If you want to add an file, add it to `source/CMakeLists.txt` into *SRCS* variable, then it will be compiled to noobsEngine target.

 ## Change the name of the executable

 ### Manual proces:

-* **packaging/exampleApp.desktop.desktop** - rename file, change texts, replace "exampleApp" strings with your new executable name
+* **packaging/noobsEngine.desktop.desktop** - rename file, change texts, replace "noobsEngine" strings with your new executable name
-* **packaging/exampleApp.ico** - rename file
+* **packaging/noobsEngine.ico** - rename file
-* **packaging/exampleApp.icon.in.rc** - rename file, replace "exampleApp" strings with your new executable name
+* **packaging/noobsEngine.icon.in.rc** - rename file, replace "noobsEngine" strings with your new executable name
-* **packaging/exampleApp.png** - rename file
+* **packaging/noobsEngine.png** - rename file
-* **packaging/CMakeLists.txt** - change description texts, windows desktop icon name (CPACK_NSIS_DISPLAY_NAME), replace "exampleApp" strings with your new executable name
+* **packaging/CMakeLists.txt** - change description texts, windows desktop icon name (CPACK_NSIS_DISPLAY_NAME), replace "noobsEngine" strings with your new executable name
-* **test/CMakeLists.txt** - replace "exampleApp" strings with your new executable name
+* **test/CMakeLists.txt** - replace "noobsEngine" strings with your new executable name
-* **readme.md** - replace "exampleApp" strings with your new executable name
+* **readme.md** - replace "noobsEngine" strings with your new executable name
-* **source/CMakeLists.txt** - replace "exampleApp" strings with your new executable name
+* **source/CMakeLists.txt** - replace "noobsEngine" strings with your new executable name
-* **doc/start_working.md** - replace "exampleApp" strings with your new executable name
+* **doc/start_working.md** - replace "noobsEngine" strings with your new executable name
-* **doc/directoryStructure.md** - replace "exampleApp" strings with your new executable name
+* **doc/directoryStructure.md** - replace "noobsEngine" strings with your new executable name

 ### Automatic process (for linux):